The Isle of Love

-The Isle of Love is a 1922 recut of a 1920 American silent drama film Over the Rhine aka An Adventuress starring female impersonator Julian Eltinge.
-The film also contained two actors unknown during filming: Virginia Rappe and Rudolph Valentino.
-The film went through various recuts and re-releases during the 1920s and is generally known for its cast.
+The Isle of Love is a 1922 American silent drama film written, produced and directed by Fred J. Balshofer.
+The film stars Julian Eltinge, Virginia Rappe, Rudolph Valentino, Frederick Ko Vert, William Clifford and Leo White.

+Balshofer shot this film in 1918, under the title Over the Rhine, as an anti-German war drama, although the film was never released under that title due to diminished interest in war films after the armistice.
+The film was then released in 1920 as An Adventuress with some plot alterations.
+In 1922 Balshofer copyrighted the film under the title The Isle of Love, and released it on a state rights basis.
+The 1922 copyright entry credits only Balshofer as the writer of The Isle of Love.

 Plot

-An island ("The Isle of Love"), run by a power-mad duke, is in turmoil.
-The peasants plan a revolt, with two buddies, including Cliff (Julian Eltinge), planning to overthrow the corrupt Duke.
+The Isle of Love, run by a power-mad duke, is in turmoil.
+The peasants plan a revolt, with two buddies, including Cliff, planning to overthrow the corrupt Duke.

-Cliff invites his friend Jacques (Rudolph Valentino) to help, though Jacques spends most of his time with his love Vanette (Virginia Rappe).
+Cliff invites his friend Jacques to help, though Jacques spends most of his time with his love Vanette.
 Meanwhile, Cliff dresses up as a female as part of the plan and after much chaos all is well and he returns to America safe and sound.